hexalang/Hexa/README.md

 **TL;DR**

-Compiler and some tools are under Lesser GPL 2.1 (feel free to include as a library in closed source projects), standard libraries are under MIT.
+Compiler and some tools are under Lesser GPL 2.1 (feel free to include as a library in closed source projects), standard libraries and examples are under MIT.

 ### Lesser GPL 2.1 with linking exception (to make it compatible with iOS apps)